 I came to the NFL a Lawrence Taylor fan.
-Taylor was the most famous football player to come out of Chepel Hill since Choo-Choo Justice, and his would naturally be the first name to penetrate the awareness of a five-year old Tar Heel fan.
-When he went pro, I became a Ginats fan.
+Taylor was the most famous football player to come out of Chepel Hill since Choo-Choo Justice, and his would naturally be the first name to penetrate the awareness of a five-year old who lived in Tar Heel blue.
+When he went pro, I became a Giants fan.
 It was a shallow fandom, of course.
 I answered the phone one morning to a friend of my fathers claiming to be Bill Parcells; I had no idea who Parcells was.
 But I like watching football with my dad, and I liked the Giants.

 One of the first football plays I remember came in 1985.
 It was a Monday Night Football game, probably one of the first I was allowed to stay up late for, as the Giants were playing the Redskins.
 Lawrence Taylor came tearing through the Washington line, and brought down quarterback Joe Thiesmann.
 Theismann didn't get up; his leg had been broken in multiple places, and he'd never play professional football again.

 I have never played organized football at any level.
 My experience is limited to neighborhood pickup games in the backyard going back to before Taylor ended Theismann's career.
 I'm built like a stick, and it was never going to be the game for me.
 We had a regular flag football game every Saturday in grad school, in addition to a decade of intramural play, and I always loved that.
 I'm reasonably quick and pretty tall, and love the sight of a well-thrown spiral falling gently into my hands a step ahead of the other guy.
 I want the interception, the open field.
 No one in flag football wants to be on the line "blocking" or whatever the rules allow.
 Yawn.